Signed-B/Signed-B.github.io/essays/quiet-machines.02.md

     # Markdown
     * formatting.

-------CHANGELOG -----
-Date: 02-14-2024
+!?CHANGELOG: 02-14-2024
-Message: Added second section with ordered list and inline emphasis/code.
+Added second section with ordered list and inline emphasis/code.

 Lots of lines to this message.
 Very FUN.